 The Human Resources Management Certificate gives you the foundation needed for a successful career by providing the skills necessary for you to align Human Resource practices to any professional organization.
-The 6 courses within the program are results-oriented and practical, with real-world examples and exercises.
-Human resources management topics covered in the program include employee recruitment and selection, total rewards, conflict resolution in the workplace, employment law and much more.
+The 7 courses within the program are results-oriented and practical, with real-world examples and exercises.
+Human resources management topics covered in the program include employee recruitment and selection, total rewards, conflict resolution in the workplace, benefits and compensation, employment law and much more.

 Students may also register for classes individually rather than the full certificate program.Certificate Application Fee $25.00 Apply Now!